 Can you react?
-You had this question a little bit earlier, but it appears as if -- I mean, there are people that are commenting on this to some extent, and I would appreciate if you could comment on either the sarin gas or the mustard gas to what we know has actually taken place or what's happened with those to date.
+You had this question a little bit earlier, but it appears as if -- I mean, there are people that are commenting on this to some extent, and I would appreciate it if you could comment on either the sarin gas or the mustard gas to what we know has actually taken place, or what's happened with those to date.

-Senator Brownback, with your permission, I'd really like to reply for the record.
-It's just very important that we be precise about what we know and what we don't know.
-And there's some things we're still trying to find out about exactly the origin of those shells, whether it was a failure of the Iraqis to account for them or whether they were simply stray shells and so forth.

-They're very key issues here, which I think it would be important to give you a careful answer on.
+MR. WOLFOWITZ: Senator Brownback, with your permission I'd really like to reply for the record.
+It's just very important that we be precise about what we know and what we don't know, and there are some things we're still trying to find out about exactly the origin of those shells, whether it was a failure of the Iraqis to account for them or whether they were simply stray shells and so forth.
+There are very key issues here which I think would be important to give you a careful answer on.

-Can you answer whether or not we know if sarin gas or mustard gas has been used in the lraqi theater within the last two weeks?
+SEN. BROWNBACK: Can you answer whether or not we know if sarin gas or mustard gas has been used in the Iraqi theater within the last two weeks?

-Sir, the tests that came back were field tests done by two different independent type of tests in the field.
+GEN. SHARP: Sir, the tests that came back were field tests done by two different independent type of tests in the field.
 They have a good degree of reliability, but not near 100 percent.

-So right now, the shells and the substance are being sent back to the United States for a conclusive test back here.
+So right now the shells and the substance are being sent back to the United States for a conclusive test back here.

+SEN. BROWNBACK: Okay.
 And what did the field tests reveal?

-That they were sarin, sir.
-But again, that's not 100 percent guaranteed.
+GEN. SHARP: That they were sarin, sir.

+SEN. BROWNBACK: But again, that's not 100 percent guaranteed.

-Apparently, in this one article, that two soldiers are showing signs of reaction to a chemical weapon -- that they're showing symptoms similar to a mild chemical weapons exposure.
-Is that correct, as well?
+And then apparently in this one article, the two soldiers are showing signs of reaction to a chemical weapon, that they're showing symptoms similar to a mild chemical weapons exposure.
+Is that correct as well?

-Yes, sir, that's correct.
+GEN. SHARP: Yes, sir.
+That was correct.
 While they were transporting it back, they showed nausea and had some orientation problems.
-But they are well now, they have been treated, and they're back to duty.
+But they are well now.
+They have been treated, and they're back to duty.